St Mary's Church, Selly Oak: History

 The parish of St. Mary was from part of the parish of St. Laurence, Northfield in 1862.

 The church is set back from the main Bristol Road (A38 road) and is approached from the south by a drive, ending at a lychgate at the entrance to the churchyard.
 There is also an entrance from the north in Lodge Hill Road.

 St Mary's foundation stone was laid on 12 July 1860 by Joseph Frederick Ledsam, and the Bishop of Worcester, the Right Reverend Henry Philpott, consecrated the church on 12 September 1861.
 The church was funded by the manufacturer George Richards Elkington (1801–65) and by Joseph Frederick Ledsam (1791–1862).

 The architect Edward Holmes designed the building in a Gothic Revival interpretation of Decorated Gothic.
-It is built of coursed sandstone, enlivened both inside and out by being laid in courses of two different shades.
+It is built of coursed sandstone, laid in courses of two different shades.
 The walls are of brick, faced externally with Bromsgrove stone, with Bath stone used for the tracery, dressings and spire.
 The nave, chancel and aisle arches and columns are executed in Bath stone, the arches having Weoley Castle stone voussoirs introduced alternately with Bath stone.
 Bands of Weoley Castle stone run horizontally around the inside of the church.
 The chancel roof was decorated with flowers in gold and colours, painted on a blue ground between the rafters.
 The north-west tower has a broach spire 150 ft high, topped by a weathercock.

 The church is cruciform, and the nave has a clerestory and north and south aisles with four-bay arcades.
-The clerestory windows are slightly unusual, being quatrefoils set in groups of three.
+The clerestory windows are quatrefoils set in groups of three.
 Internally the walls are plastered, and the plastering is punctuated by horizontal bands of sandstone.
 In the transepts and nave the roof timbers are exposed and in the chancel they are gilded and painted in heraldic colours of red, blue, green, white and gold.

 The parish of St Stephen, Selly Park was formed from part of St. Mary's parish in 1871.
 The parishes were in the Anglican Diocese of Worcester until 1905, when they became part of the newly created Anglican Diocese of Birmingham.
 In 1893 a mission church was established and in 1906 a new church of St Wulstan's Church, Selly Oak was built.
 A parish was formed out of St Mary's for this new church in 1911.

 For St Mary's centenary in 1961 the interior was reordered and redecorated under the direction of the architect Stephen Dykes Bower.
 At the same time painted, sculpted rood was removed from the chancel arch and transferred to Holy Trinity parish church, Hadley, Shropshire.

 Since 1982 the building has been Grade II listed In the 1980s a set of olive wood Stations of the Cross was installed.